top of page

 Why and how does the market sustain this?
 Several reasons.

-• Inflation: The amount of currency in circulation increases over time, thereby diluting the value of a dollar and increasing prices.
+Inflation: The amount of currency in circulation increases over time, thereby diluting the value of a dollar and increasing prices.
 Even if we weren’t printing money, a growing population with more people vying for those same products would increase prices anyway.
 Currencies must dilute over time, that’s just inevitable.
 As a result, everything gets more expensive, and stocks are no exception.
-The difference is that, because stocks trade at often high multipliers, they almost always beat inflation from a long-term, whole market perspective.
+The difference is that, because stocks trade at often high multipliers, they rather consistently beat inflation from a long-term, whole market perspective.

 The odds of perfect timing